RK-incoteri/intern-app/README.md

-This project is for interns' interview process.
+This little one is for interns' interview process.